 Take Breaks from the Decision-Making Process

-Studies show that one of the most effective ways to make difficult decisions is to stop thinking about them.
-As soon as you reach the point of choice paralysis, you’ve lost your sound judgment making it counterproductive to continue focusing on the subject.
+Studies show that one of the most effective ways to make difficult decisions is to stop overthinking them.
+Once you reach the point of choice paralysis, you’ve lost your sound judgment, making it counterproductive to keep focusing on the issue.

 However, if you’re stressed and don’t know what to do, sleeping on it for a day or two will give your subconscious time to thoroughly evaluate what’s best and enable you to make a faster decision when you resume working on it.

-Using these decision-making strategies will enable you to avoid choice paralysis and make the most rational decisions in the least amount of time.
+Using these decision-making strategies will help you avoid choice paralysis and make the most rational decisions in the least time.